Pompassador

 I’m pretty sure I’m not the only one who could do a much better job when it comes to warming up and cooling down my dogs.
 But why should we warm up our dogs?
 The most important reason is to reduce the risk of injury, at the same time you will also prepare your dog mentally and physically for the activity you are about to do.
 A warm up will increase your dog’s heart rate and blood flow, which enables more oxygen to reach the muscles.
 It will also activate the connections between the nerves and muscles, this will improve the efficiency of the movement.
 If you don’t warm up your dog properly, it can easily strain something or tear a muscle.

-There isn't just one way to do your warm up, but I would like to share an example of how it can be done.
-You can start with 10-15 minutes of walking, it's a great way to increase the blood flow.
-After that you can follow by doing different Tricks your dog knows for about 5 minutes.
+There isn’t just one way to do your warm up, but i would like to share an example of how it can be done.
+You can start with 10-15 minutes of walking, it’s a great way to increase the blood stream.
+After that you can follow by doing different tricks your dog knows for about 5 minutes.
 It can for example be sit, down, stand, sit pretty and heeling.
-By doing Tricks you will activate different parts of the dog's body, and at the same time work on coordination.
+By doing tricks you will activate different parts of the dog’s body, and at the same time work on coordination.
 In the end I like to use 2-3 minutes to work on one jump with different verbal cues to make sure my dog has to use his brain, but also to add a little more speed at the end of the warm up.
 But of course, you have to adjust it to your own dog and their needs.

 2. Strength and Coordination Training